haiaty/neverstoplearning-software-engineering/Learn/daml.md

     a <- query @<templateName> <party>         -- this query return an list of contracts

     let (_, contract) = head a          -- we take the first one since we know it is the one we have just created

+    -- remenber to import the function of DA.List --    import DA.List
 ```

 #### meaning of $ operator: